Can Cats Get Sunburns? Vet Reviewed Risks & Safety Explained

 Squamous Cell Carcinoma

 Squamous cell carcinoma is the type of skin cancer that is more commonly caused because of sun damage.
 Solar dermatitis that goes untreated can eventually lead to this type of cancer.
-This type of cancer will either require surgery or special treatment.
-It is more common in older animals, and it can spread when it reaches the later stages of the disease.
+There are several treatment and management options your vet may choose for this cancer.
+These include topical creams, laser therapy, cryotherapy (freezing), chemotherapy, or radiation treatment.

 Featured Image Credit: AleksaKras, Pixabay